 IFRS 15 "Contracts with customers" establishes a five-step model related to revenue recognition from contracts with customers.
 Under IFRS 15, revenue is recognized at amounts that reflect the consideration that an entity expects to be entitled to in exchange for transferring goods or services to a customer.
-The Group adopted the accounting standard on January 1, 2018 and identified limited impact on its Group financial statements.
+The Group adopted the accounting standard on January 1, 2018 using the cumulative catch-up transition method which had an immaterial impact on its Group financial statements.
 IFRS 15 mainly affects the timing of recognition of revenue as it introduces more differences between the billing and the recognition of the revenue.
 However, it does not affect the cash flows generated by the Group.